rita-barbosa/LAPR2-2223/docs/sprintC/us011/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency to "US010 To submit a purchase order" since at least an order has to be made so that the agent can accept or decline it.

 ### 1.5 Input and Output Data

 **Input Data:**

-* Typed data:
+* Selected data:
+    * Property
     * Acceptance answer

 **Output Data:**